Tel Hazor National Park is not only the largest Tel in Israel, but it is also is a UNESCO World Heritage Site. Let’s begin!

 And here we are at the top of the Israelite guarding tower.

 I mentioned there were three water systems.
-So far, we saw the drainage of one and the shaft of another.
-Those two systems were small and could supply with water only to the Acropolis.
-And this is the most significant water system:
+So far, we have seen the drainage of one and the shaft of another.
+Those two systems were small and could supply water only to the Acropolis.
+And this is the most extensive water system:

 Yes, it was merely a big pool.
 It consisted of rainwater and diverted small springs.
 We know that today there is no winter pool here.
 And it could be due to several reasons: earthquakes (that moved the land) or maybe the pool’s bottom was covered with a particular layer, and over time it eroded.